rockboynton/ftd2jtag/additional_questions.md

     * `./setup.py` - for package and distribution management
     * `./requirements.txt` - for development dependencies
     * `./docs` - (optional) for a project this size, the README should be enough
-    * `./tests` - test directory, consisting of unit tests for the module
+    * `./tests` - test directory, may contain unit tests for the module or additional files to facilitate testing, e.g. BSDL files and Waveforms project
+    * `./jtag_exercise.py` - Script for completing the exercise using the module

 9. In the future, we need to implement JTAG control for more chips.

     a.
 What additional code needs to be written for each new chip?
 What code can be reused?
-      * Getting the IDCODE for other chips would not require any changes to the code base, as it would only require the new chip's BSDL file to be read.
+      * Getting the IDCODE for other chips would not require any changes to the code base, as it would only require the new chip's BSDL file to be read

       * Performing an EXTEST to set and clear pins would require minimal additional code.
+One basic thing is to make the code more generic for setting/clearing pins rather than LEDs specifically.
+Also, it could take in lists of pins rather than a fixed number.

       * Adding other JTAG control functionality would require additional code to be written.
-Perhaps each instruction could have its own folder in

     b.
 Where would this code be inserted into the folder/file structure?
+      * Functionality related to IDCODE or EXTEST would have additional/modified methods in `ftd2jtag\idcode.py` and `ftd2jtag\extest.py`, respectively.
-      * Perhaps each instruction could have its own file in the module folder
+      * Other instructions would have their own file in the module folder.
-      * Tests for that module would be in the tests directory
+      * Tests for that module would be in the tests directory.

 10. How would various portions of the codebase be tested?
 How do you have confidence that the software controlling the chips is doing the right thing?
-    * I tried to break it down into relatively small methods, each of which can be unit tested.
+    * I tried to break it down into relatively small methods, each of which can be unit tested, which I just ad-hoc tested for now, but they really should have formal tests.
+      One way I did that was using print statements.

     * Seeing the signals in WaveForms with the Analog discovery gives me confidence that the software is doing the right thing.

 11. Must any 3rd-party libraries or software be installed on a PC to run the test program?
-    * Yes, `ftd2xx` and `bsdl-parser`
+    * Yes, Python (developed with 3.9.1 but should work for >3.6) and the python libraries `ftd2xx` and `bsdl-parser`

 12. Are there any specific patterns or “best practices” that you found helpful and used in your code?
     * Resetting the FTDI device and resetting the JTAG TAP controllers were a couple "best practices" I learned in my research and I found it helpful to make sure I was in a known state before doing anything.
-In fact, an interesting thing that happens when putting the JTAG TAP into rest is that the IDCODE instruction is loaded and you can go straight to Shift-DR and read it instead of writing the instruction first.
+In fact, an interesting thing that happens when putting the JTAG TAP into reset is that the IDCODE instruction is loaded and you can go straight to Shift-DR and read it instead of writing the instruction first.